gidven/saxo-openapi-guide/docs/tools.md

 ### [Fiddler](https://www.telerik.com/fiddler)

 A comprehensive web debugging proxy that allows the user to monitor their app's behavior and catch failing API calls in real-time.
 Especially useful when your app starts to scale out and sends numerous requests to the OpenAPI (asynchronously).
-Strongly recommended in case you run into (potential) bugs as it records valuable information that the Saxo team needs to provide efficient support (see next section).
+Strongly recommended in case you run into (potential) bugs or issues as it records valuable information that the Saxo team needs to provide efficient support (see next section).